 17. Consider all your options for getting your finances in order.

 Because of the longer courses and greater expenses, medical students are likely to graduate from university with higher debts than non-medical graduates.
 It's not the debt that's necessarily the problem, however, but how you manage it.

-If you’d like to get a review of your finances, you can speak to a Wesleyan Financial Services Consultant.
+If you’d like to get a review of your finances, you can speak to a Specialist Financial Adviser from Wesleyan Financial Services.

 18. Plan your career progression, including the exams you’ll have to study for.
 Make sure you factor in the cost too.

 Junior doctors face several expenses early on in their careers.
 If you plan to specialise you will need full Royal College membership, so factor in the cost of exams, which are essential for career progression.